adubowski/subgroup-harm-assessor/README.md

 # Subgroup Harm Assessor tool

 ## Description
-This project aims to assess the fairness of machine learning models in terms of subgroup predictive bias.
-It provides tools and metrics to evaluate the performance of models across different subgroups and identify potential biases based on model loss explanations.
+This project aims to assess the fairness of machine learning models in terms of subgroup harms and predictive bias.
+The developed tool provides guidance and metrics to evaluate the performance of models across different impacted subgroups and identify potential biases based on model loss explanations.
+Notably, due to SHAP limitations, we only support tree-based models (e.g. XGBoost, LightGBM, CatBoost, etc.).

 ## Requirements
 To run the project, you need to have Python 3.7 or higher installed (3.8 recommended).
 You can install the required packages using the following command: